schneidermatic/Elastax/miniobs-010/README.md

     **NOTE:** x_setup modifies Kernel parameter and reboots your host system after 30 seconds\
     due to the modifications of the kernel parameter.

-03. a) Go to the use cases miniobs-010
+03. a) Go to the miniobs-010 folder

         $ cd ~/miniobs/miniobs-010